Career Design and Development

 Two qualities most employers look for when hiring a candidate are confidence and career-related work experience.

-The Office of Career Services takes pride in building both of those skills throughout your Widener journey so you can identify strengths and passions and pursue your dreams.
+The Office of Career Design and Development takes pride in building both of those skills throughout your Widener journey so you can identify strengths and passions and pursue your dreams.

-Students are matched with career counselor freshman year, based on their major or program.
-Career counselors provide personalized support for students and are available for unlimited one-on-one sessions and during walk-in hours.
+Students are matched with career liaisons their first semester, based on their major or program.
+Career liaisons provide personalized support for students and are available for unlimited one-on-one sessions and during walk-in hours.
 Walk-in sessions are 10 to 15 minutes and are great for reviewing resumes and cover letters or asking a quick question.

 Exploration of Career Paths